 Given the SKS Raceblade Pro Stealths come in at the same price, and the SKS Raceblade Pros just a fiver less, but offer less coverage and less stability, the Flinger Pro Race Clips offer excellent performance and fine value for money.

 Clip-on mudguards that offer excellent performance and stability in an easy-to-fit package

 If you're thinking of buying this product using a cashback deal why not use the road.cc Top Cashback page and get some top cashback while helping to support your favourite independent cycling website

 road.cc test report

-Make and model: Flinger Race Pro Clip Mudguard
+Make and model: Flinger Race Pro Clip Mudguards

 Tell us some more about the technical aspects of the product?

-- Compatible with modern frames and brake callipers
+PROFILE: Compatible with modern frames and brake calipers

 Tell us how the product performed overall when used for its designed purpose

 As well as you could hope for clip-on guards.